 Students enrolled in undergraduate degree programs must maintain a minimum cumulative grade point average of 2.0 on a 4.0 scale.
-Students enrolled in graduate degree programs must maintain a minimum cumulative GPA of 3.0 on a 4.0 scale.
+Students enrolled in graduate degree programs and the Accounting graduate certificate must maintain a minimum cumulative GPA of 3.0 on a 4.0 scale.

 A student must have successfully completed at least 67 percent of all the credits he or she has attempted at Southern New Hampshire University during the entire period of enrollment.
 Total credits earned divided by total credits attempted equals the percentage.